trepo/gedcomx-date-js/README.md

 # Tests

-There is a fairly comprehensive test suite.
+There is a very comprehensive test suite.
 ````bash
 # To run the tests cd to the repo directory and run
 mocha